Woodruff-Scientific-Ltd/PyFECONS/README.md

 ### Conda

-To import pyfecons version `X.Y.Z` into your conda project, add the following to `environment.yml`:
+To import PyFECONs version `X.Y.Z` into your conda project, add the following to `environment.yml`:
 ```
 ...
 - pip: